Receiver operating characteristic (ROC) movies, universal ROC (UROC) curves, and coefficient of predictive ability (CPA): Introduction

 \section{Introduction}

-Originating from signal processing and psychology, popularized in the 1980s (Hanley and McNeil, 1982; Swets, 1988), and witnessing a surge of usage in machine learnin (Bradley, 1997; Huang and Ling, 2005; Fawcett, 2006; Flach, 2016), receiver operating characteristic or relative operating characteristic (ROC) curves and area under the ROC curve (AUC) measures belong to the most widely used quantitative tools in science and technology.
+Originating from signal processing and psychology, popularized in the 1980s \citep{Hanley1982, Swets1988}, and witnessing a surge of usage in machine learning \citep{Bradley1997, Huang2005, Fawcett2006, Flach2016}, receiver operating characteristic or relative operating characteristic (ROC) curves and area under the ROC curve ($\AUC$) measures belong to the most widely used quantitative tools in science and technology.
 Strikingly, a Web of Science topic search for the terms ``receiver operating characteristic'' or ``ROC'' yields well over 15,000 scientific papers published in calendar year 2019 alone.
 In a nutshell, the ROC curve quantifies the potential value of a real-valued classifier score, feature, marker, or test as a predictor of a binary outcome.
-To give a classical example, Fig.~\ref{fig:ROCC_survival} illustrates the initial levels of two biomedical markers, serum albumin and serum bilirubin, in a Mayo Clinic trial on primary biliary cirrhosis (PBC), a chronic fatal disease of the liver (Dickson et al., 1989).
+To give a classical example, Fig.~\ref{fig:ROCC_survival} illustrates the initial levels of two biomedical markers, serum albumin and serum bilirubin, in a Mayo Clinic trial on primary biliary cirrhosis (PBC), a chronic fatal disease of the liver \citep{Dickson1989}.
 While patient records specify the duration of survival in days, traditional ROC analysis mandates the reduction of the outcome to a binary event, which here we take as survival beyond four years.
 Assuming that higher marker values are more indicative of survival, we can take any threshold value to predict survival if the marker exceeds the threshold, and non-survival otherwise.
 This type of binary classifier yields true positives, false positives (erroneous predictions of survival), true negatives, and false negatives (erroneous predictions of non-survival).
 The ROC curve is the piecewise linear curve that plots the true positive rate, or sensitivity, versus the false positive rate, or one minus the specificity, as the threshold for the classifier moves through all possible values.